 Data move general FAQ

-Here are answers to general questions about moving core data to a new datacenter geo.
+Here are answers to general questions about moving core customer data at rest to a new datacenter geo.

 What customers are eligible to request a move?

-Existing Office 365 commercial customers who selected a country eligible for the new datacenter geo will be able to request a move.
-The program exists only for tenants with an eligible country code assigned to the Office 365 tenant to migrate core customer data at rest for eligible workloads to the corresponding Office 365 datacenter geo.
+Existing Microsoft 365 commercial customers who selected a country eligible for the new datacenter geo will be able to request a move.
+The program exists only for tenants with an eligible country code assigned to the Microsoft 365 tenant to migrate core customer data at rest for eligible workloads to the corresponding Microsoft 365 datacenter geo.
 Please refer to the How to request your data move page to confirm country eligibility.

 How do we define Core Customer Data?